CybercentreCanada/assemblyline4_docs/docs/user_manual/searching.md

 ---

 # Database
-AssemblyLine leverages the powerful capabilities of [Elasticsearch](https://www.elastic.co/) making it possible to search for almost anything.
+Assemblyline leverages the powerful capabilities of [Elasticsearch](https://www.elastic.co/) making it possible to search for almost anything.

 ## Document store
 One key concept to understand are indexes of information.
-This allows AssemblyLine to deduplicate most of the results in the system which is why it's able to scale so well.
-Seaching indexed fields is also very fast.
+This allows Assemblyline to deduplicate most of the results in the system which is why it's able to scale so well.
+Searching indexed fields is also very fast.

 - There are 5 primary indexes
     - Submissions